how2flow/how2flow.github.io/_documents/os/concurrency.md

 Raise the flag when the process uses shared resources and lower the flag when it is finished.<br>
 The flag is usually used as a variable, and an example is a 'semaphore'<br>

-The problem with ensuring this mutual exclusivity is that there are different types and<br>
+The problem with ensuring this mutual exclusion is that there are different types and<br>
 numbers of shared resources, processes, and the shared resources required by each process.<br>
 <br>